Skip to Content

 Shopping for toys and games becomes more selective for parents and teachers wanting to create hands-on learning activities.
 Look for toys that encourage building, sorting, pattern making and other practical activities.

 Parents can create an area of the house where it is possible to set up a sensory tray or table.
-The sensory table encourages experimentation with texture and shape.
+A sensory table encourages exploration of texture and shape.
 Classrooms can also have sensory stations set up.

 Using items like toilet rolls, cardboard boxes and other creative waste to make things could be part of this designated area.